 But there are downsides to swaddling.
 Because it keeps the legs together and straight, it can increase the risk of hip problems.
 And if the fabric used to swaddle a baby comes loose, it can increase the risk of suffocation.

-The most recent warning about swaddling comes from a study just published in the journal Pediatrics, which found that when swaddled babies were put on their sides or bellies, their risk of SIDS went up a lot.
+Another warning about swaddling comes from a study published in the journal Pediatrics, which found that when swaddled babies were put on their sides or bellies, their risk of SIDS went up a lot.
 For those put on their bellies, especially babies more than 6 months old, the risk doubled.

 Although the study can’t tell us exactly why the risk doubled, one can imagine that a tightly swaddled baby might not be able to get her head up if she started having trouble breathing — and if that swaddling blanket came loose and she was face-down, it also might make smothering more likely.